dboyd42/jiggly-mouse/README.md

 - **PIP:** `PyAutoGui` for GUI mouse control
 - ***macOS:*** `Tkinter` has issues, so good luck.
 I messed up my soft-linked files by installing it via brew... dunno what else it messed up.
-    - Running the `jiggly-mouse.app` binary resolves this issue
+    - Running the `jiggly-mouse-macOS.app` binary resolves this issue.

 #### Run via CLI